-This provides General Liability and Professional Liability coverage for NCH EMS Students participating in the NCH Emergency Medical Technician (EMT) and Paramedic Programs for the 2022-23 class commencing their internships on September 30, 2022.
+This provides General Liability and Professional Liability coverage for NCH EMS Students participating in the NCH Emergency Medical Technician (EMT) and Paramedic Programs for the 2023-24 classes commencing in August and ending in June of 2024.

-Coverage applies only with respect to liability arising from students' participation in the NCH Training Programs while doing clinical time in hospital units and during their field internships riding with NWC EMS Agencies.
-Village, its officials, employees and volunteers are covered as additional insureds with respect to liability arising out of preceptor services, the Training Program, the Training Services or the Field internships performed by or on behalf of the NCH, including its Students and preceptors, as well as equipment procured, owned, leased, hired or borrowed by the NCH in the Training Program.
+Coverage applies only to liability arising from students' participation in the NCH Training Programs and while doing clinical time in hospital units and during their field experiences riding with NWC EMS Agencies.
+Host Villages, officials, employees and volunteers are covered as additional insureds with respect to liability arising out of preceptor services, the Training Program, the Training Services or the Field internships performed by or on behalf of the NCH, including its Students and preceptors, as well as equipment procured, owned, leased, hired or borrowed by the NCH in the Training Program.

-EMS 216 - EMT-P Seminar (summer semester)
+EMS 216 - Paramedic Seminar (summer semester)

 This course requires separate registration and payment.
-Seminar hours provide an opportunity for intellectual engagement and allow students to integrate and apply cognitive and psychomotor concepts at the highest levels of learning.
-The seminar approach is designed to prepare students for the course summative assessments and the NREMT exams.
+Seminar hours provide an opportunity for intellectual engagement and allow students to integrate and apply principles in the cognitive, psychomotor, and affective domains at the highest levels of learning.
+The seminar approach is designed to prepare students for the course summative assessments and the NREMT exam.